DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - 3.6.3 Public Key Infrastructure (PKI)
     - **Public Key Infrastructure (PKI)**: hierarchy of trust relationships permitting the combination of asymmetric and symmetric cryptography along with hashing and digital certificates (giving us hybrid cryptography)
+        - The purpose of a digital certificate is to provide the general public with an authenticated copy of the certificate subject's public key.
+        - The last step of the certificate creation process is the digital signature.
+During this step, the certificate authority signs the certificate using its own private key.
         - A PKI issues certificates to computing devices and users, enabling them to apply cryptography (e.g., to send encrypted email messages, encrypt websites or use IPsec to encrypt data communications)
         - 📝X.509 standards governs digital certificates and the public key infrastructure (PKI).
 It defines the appropriate content for a digital certificate and the processes used by certificate authorities to generate and revoke certificates.
         - 📝X.500 standards governs directory access
         - Many vendors provide PKI services; you can run a PKI privately and solely for your own org, you can acquire certificates from a trusted third-party provider, or you can do both (which is common)
         - A PKI is made up of
-            - **certification authorities (CAs)**: servers that provide one or more PKI functions, such as providing policies or issuing certificates
+            - 🎈**certification authorities (CAs)**: servers that provide one or more PKI functions, such as providing policies or issuing certificates
-            - certificates: issued to other certification authorities or to devices and users
+            - 🎈certificates: issued to other certification authorities or to devices and users
-            - policies and procedures: such as how the PKI is secured, and
+            - 🎈policies and procedures: such as how the PKI is secured, and
-            - templates: a predefined configuration for specific uses, such as a web server template
+            - 🎈templates: a predefined configuration for specific uses, such as a web server template
-            - Certificate Revocation List CRL: is a list maintained by a Certificate Authority (CA) that contains identifiers for certificates that have been revoked before their scheduled expiration date.
+            - 🎈Certificate Revocation List CRL: is a list maintained by a Certificate Authority (CA) that contains identifiers for certificates that have been revoked before their scheduled expiration date.
 These certificates might be revoked for various reasons, such as being compromised, having been issued incorrectly, or no longer being needed.
 Delta CRLs: To efficiently handle updates, delta CRLs can be used to list only the changes (i.e., new revocations or reinstatements) since the last full CRL was issued.
 The certificate revocation list contains
-                - Serial Number: The unique identifier of the revoked certificate.
+                - 🥥Serial Number: The unique identifier of the revoked certificate.
-                - Revocation Date: The date on which the certificate was revoked.
+                - 🥥Revocation Date: The date on which the certificate was revoked.
-                - Revocation Reason: The reason for the revocation, such as key compromise, CA compromise, affiliation change, or cessation of operation.
+                - 🥥Revocation Reason: The reason for the revocation, such as key compromise, CA compromise, affiliation change, or cessation of operation.
-                - Issuer Information: Details about the Certificate Authority (CA) that issued the CRL.
+                - 🥥Issuer Information: Details about the Certificate Authority (CA) that issued the CRL.
-                - Next Update Date: The date when the next CRL is expected to be published.
+                - 🥥Next Update Date: The date when the next CRL is expected to be published.
-                - CRL Number: A unique identifier for the CRL itself, which helps in tracking and referencing different versions of the list.
+                - 🥥CRL Number: A unique identifier for the CRL itself, which helps in tracking and referencing different versions of the list.
         - There are other components and concepts you should know for the exam:
             - A PKI can have multiple tiers:
                 - single tier means you have one or more servers that perform all the functions of a PKI